 SHAH ALAM: Deftech debuts logistics Condor vehicle.
-Due to flu, I was unable to make it to the Merdeka 2017 final dress rehersal today (Aug 29, 2017) though I had planned to do so since last week.
+Due to the flu, I was unable to go to the Merdeka 2017 final dress rehersal today (Aug 29, 2017) though I had planned to do so since last week.
 However, a friend managed to get to Dataran Merdeka and send pictures of this Condor (and others seen here) which had been converted into a logistics or cargo hauler.

 For 2017 Merdeka parade, the Condor MPV carried what appeared to be ammo boxes on its rear flat bed and towed a trailer with a UAV, mostly likely a Deftech Aludra (HT to …)